stablekernel/aqueduct/aqueduct_test/README.md

-# dart-aqueduct-test
+# aqueduct_test

-Test framework for Aqueduct HTTP applications
+Test framework for `package:aqueduct` applications.
+The full documentation for this package is available at [https://aqueduct.io/docs/testing/](https://aqueduct.io/docs/testing/).